Angular2Guy/AngularAndSpring/README.md

 MongoDB 3.4.x or newer.

-Eclipse Oxygen JEE or newer.
+Eclipse 2021-03 JEE or newer.

-Install Eclipse Plugin 'Eclipse Wild Web Developer' of the Eclipse Marketplace.
+Install Eclipse Plugin 'Eclipse Wild Web Developer' of the Eclipse Marketplace.(free)

-Maven 3.3.3 or newer.
+Install Eclipse Plugin 'Java 16 Support for Eclipse 2021-03' of the Eclipse Marktplace.(free)

+Java 16 or newer

-Nodejs 12.16.x or newer
+Nodejs 14.15.x or newer

-Npm 6.13.x or newer
+Npm 6.14.x or newer

-Angular Cli 9 or newer.
+Angular Cli 12 or newer.